TulsaToken/DocumentWhitePaper/WP_Gen2_TLA_baseETH.md

 This contract of course does not solve the problem, but gives an overview of how you can use state machine-like constructs inside a contract.

-this White paper are mean to be Transparent from under Project to the system project, with Beta to Main-Net, simple and usable to do on this project, the PRO, Gen contract, with the standard pro method from Solidity to other code that able to work with this open-source project.
+*Final thought to this, White paper are mean to be Transparent from under Project to the system project, with Beta to Main-Net, simple and usable to do on this project, the PRO, Gen contract, with the standard pro method from Solidity to other code that able to work with this open-source project.

 Tulsa, TLA, Pro.
 Gen. 2020, V.T Binance (ANDRE - Founder).